 Cloud comparison: What makes the best online storage service?

-At first glance, there seem to be hardly any differences between the various storage services, which is why many turn to their prices when considering which option to choose.
+At first glance, there seems to be hardly any differences between the various storage services, which is why many turn to their prices when considering which option to choose.
 This is an important factor, but by no means the only one you should pay attention to.
 As with other web services, factors such as usability, or the security of your own data also play an important role.
-It may also be useful for companies to look into how well each cloud storage provider works for cooperative work.
+It may also be useful for companies to find out how well each cloud storage provider works for cooperative work.
 Finally, you should also take a close look at the reliability and support offered by the various providers.

 The following criteria are what we will use to compare the various online file storage providers: